fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 RUN npm install -g serve # highlight-line

-CMD ["serve", "build"] # highlight-line
+CMD ["serve", "dist"] # highlight-line
 ```

-Our CMD now includes square brackets and as a result we now used the so called <i>exec form</i> of CMD.
+Our CMD now includes square brackets and as a result, we now use the so-called <i>exec form</i> of CMD.
 There are actually **three** different forms for the CMD out of which the exec form is preferred.
 Read the [documentation](https://docs.docker.com/engine/reference/builder/#cmd) for more info.

 When we now build the image with _docker build . -t hello-front_ and run it with _docker run -p 5001:3000 hello-front_, the app will be available in http://localhost:5001.